TRKBKR/MataNK/README.md

 ## Why ?
 It was a game To Create Anonymos Chat Inside a public access Server Anyone Can read files/databases

-> Guess What I Lost Cause I was Playing with Ma self
+> Guess What.
+I Lost Cause I was Playing with Ma self :|

 ## How To use